RStarTec/SpeechToText-broadcast-nodejs-server/README.md

 ### Terms of Use

 This project is under the Apache2 license.
-The author(s) intended this project for benefitial uses in society and would appreciate this wish to be respected.
+The author(s) intended this project for beneficial uses in society and would appreciate this wish to be respected.

 ### Contact